ent/ent/doc/md/tutorial-todo-gql.md

 ## Query Todos

-If we'll try to query our todo list, we'll get an error as the resolver method was not implemented.
+If we try to query our todo list, we'll get an error as the resolver method is not yet implemented.
 Let's implement the resolver by replacing the `Todos` implementation in the query resolver:

 ```diff